btwotwo/rustyboard/README.md

 ## Why Rust?

 Just for fun.
 This is a learning project after all.
-The author of the original project wrote it on C#, the language which I'm familiar with.
+The author of the original project wrote it in C#, the language which I'm familiar with.
 It's much more interesting to try something new, isn't it?

 ## To-do list